ealib/node-mdaemon-api/README.md

 APIs are grouped below as documented in official MDaemon® SDK.

+MDaemon® SDK is not available separately from the very MDaemon®.
+After installing MDaemon® - for instance in `C:\MDaemon` directory - look into `C:\MDaemon\Docs\API` for the SDK documentation and examples.

 ### 4.1.
 Application level functions

 - [x] `MD_RegisterWindow(Handle: Buffer): boolean;`